-The reason will become clear once you learn exactly who your target audience is and how you can connect with them.
+The reason will become clear once you learn exactly who your target audience is and how to connect with them.
 Making clear connections between who they are, what problem you are solving, and how you want them to feel after purchasing your product or service will be a no-brainer.

 What Is A Target Audience?